TIBHannover/diaspora/wp2/t2.1/v1.0/README.md

        3. Locate the GraphDB application in the Windows Start menu and start the database.
 The GraphDB Server and Workbench open at http://localhost:7200/.
        4. Create a repository in GraphDB with the name "Diaspora" for storing the generated rdf triples, see below:
        ![Graphdb](https://user-images.githubusercontent.com/55106484/176881416-3f39143e-6615-4e83-9f04-80338fc589dc.PNG)
-  3. For Mac OS, follow the steps:
-       1. Download the GraphDB .dmg file.
-       2. Double click it and get a virtual disk on your desktop.
-Copy the program from the virtual disk to your hard disk applications folder, and you’re set.
-       3. Start the database by clicking the application icon.
-The GraphDB Server and Workbench open at http://localhost:7200/.
-  4. For Linux, follow the steps:
-       1. Download the GraphDB .rpm or .deb file.
-       2. Install the package with sudo rpm -i or sudo dpkg -i and the name of the downloaded package.
-Alternatively, you can double click the package name.
-       3. Start the database by clicking the application icon.
-The GraphDB Server and Workbench open at http://localhost:7200/.

   ## Steps to install [jenkins](https://www.jenkins.io/doc/book/installing/windows/) on windows:
    1. First of all, we need [Java 8 or 11](https://www.java.com/en/download/help/windows_manual_download.html) to run Jenkins .
    2. Go [here](https://www.jenkins.io/download/#downloading-jenkins) and install the Windows version